Penetration Testing

 The Need for Penetration Testing

-Unlike other security measures that focus solely on prevention and detection, PenTesting takes a more hands-on approach.
+Unlike other security measures that focus solely on prevention and detection, penetration testing takes a more hands-on approach.
 It allows organisations to assess their resilience against various cyber threats by employing ethical hacking techniques.
 By mimicking the tactics used by malicious actors, these tests uncover weaknesses in security defences and provide valuable insights into potential entry points for attackers.

 Regardless of its type, Penetration Testing plays a critical role in helping organisations stay one step ahead in today's ever-evolving threat landscape.
 It provides an opportunity to identify weaknesses before they are exploited by cybercriminals while also offering recommendations for strengthening overall security posture.